 The Beethoven works which ultimately Istomin never played.

-Istomin had always thought he would play all the Beethoven concertos, waiting for the right occasion to tackle the two first ones.
+Istomin had always thought he would play all the Beethoven concertos, waiting for the right occasion to tackle the first two.
 The Second was a specialty of two of his closest friends, Fleisher and Kapell.
 He felt it would be unfair to challenge them in this rarely programmed concerto.
 Nevertheless, in October 1954, the Cleveland Orchestra announced that Istomin would perform it.
 Perhaps because he did not feel ready, the program was changed, and he played the Fourth.

 In the late 60s, Istomin hoped to be entrusted by Columbia to record the complete Concertos for the Beethoven Year.
 The project was under discussion but was eventually abandoned.
 Columbia decided to promote Serkin’s recordings, despite their age and the fact that they had been made with two different conductors and orchestras.
 In the mid-90s, there was also Vozlinsky’s idea that Istomin perform the complete series with the Orchestre de Paris conducted by Sawallisch.
 However, Vozlinsky eventually hired Radu Lupu.